 Add Flowering Shrubs

 Flowering shrubs can be colorful centerpieces in your perennial beds.
 They bloom at different points in the season, so plant them where you want seasonal impact.
-Azaleas and rhododendrons in spring, weigelas and hydrangeas in summer, Rose of Sharon through fall, etc.Continue to 19 of 22 below.
+Azaleas and rhododendrons in spring, weigelas and hydrangeas in summer, Rose of Sharon through fall, for example.Continue to 19 of 22 below.

 19 of 22